-Nikulin was arrested on Oct.
-5 by officials in the Czech Republic pursuant to an Interpol Red Notice based on a warrant issued in connection with a criminal complaint.
-He remains in custody in Prague, Czech Republic.
+Defendant was arrested on October 5, 2016, by officials in the Czech Republic pursuant to a provisional arrest request based on the warrant issued in connection with the complaint.
+He remains in custody in Prague.

-Assistant U.S. Attorney Michelle J. Kane, who is prosecuting the case, with the assistance of Melissa Dorton and Elise Etter.
-The prosecution is the result of an investigation by the FBI with the assistance of authorities in the Czech Republic and the U.S. Department of Justice’s Criminal Division, Office of International Affairs.
+Michelle J. Kane is the Assistant U.S. Attorney who is prosecuting the case with the assistance of Melissa Dorton and Elise Etter.
+The prosecution is the result of an investigation by the Federal Bureau of Investigation with the assistance of authorities in the Czech Republic and the U.S. Department of Justice’s Criminal Division, Office of International Affairs.